jitendrakyadav/pgmsolutions/readme.txt

     				'User' => $baseDir . '/library/User.php',
 			);
 		viii.This means "exclude-from-classmap" worked here and now library/User.php is accessible only(not library/Employee.php, library/library2/Employee2.php, library/library2/User2.php) from any other php file(like index.php) using composer's autoloading functionality(as previously in "files" section in index.php).

+2. "autoload-dev" object/field:
+	a.
+This is identical to the "autoload" object.
+	b.
+Difference from "autoload" object is that - this section allows us to define autoload rules for development purposes only.
+	c. "composer dump-autoload" creates/updates vendor/composer/(all autoload files) and vendor/autoload.php for both object i.e. "autoload" and "autoload-dev", but we can force composer to ignore "autoload-dev" field as following: composer dump-autoload --no-dev
+	d.
+Classes needed to run the test suite(might be unit-test suite) should not be included in the main autoload rules to avoid polluting the autoloader in production(as we need not to autoload test-classes on production and unwanted/unneeded autoloading of classes would increase response-time on production) and when other people use your package as a dependency(other people might not be want/need to use your package's test-suite).
+Therefore, it's a good idea to rely on a dedicated path for your unit tests and to add it within the "autoload-dev" field.
+		{
+    			"autoload": {
+        			"psr-4": { "MyLibrary\\": "src/" }
+    			},
+    			"autoload-dev": {
+        			"psr-4": { "MyLibrary\\Tests\\": "tests/" }
+    			}
+		}
+	e.
+Case Study:
+		i.
+Create a blank directory "filesAutoloading" and go to inside it. ii.
+Create some files/folders as following:
+			A. library/User.php
+				class User
+				{
+					public function __construct()
+					{
+						echo "\nI am inside library/User.php";
+					}
+				}
+			B. library/Employee.php
+				class Employee
+				{
+					public function __construct()
+					{
+						echo "\nI am inside library/Employee.php";
+					}
+				}
+			C. library/library2/User2.php
+				class User2
+				{
+					public function __construct()
+					{
+						echo "\nI am inside library/library2/User2.php";
+					}
+				}
+			D. library/library2/Employee2.php
+				class Employee2
+				{
+					public function __construct()
+					{
+						echo "\nI am inside library/library2/Employee2.php";
+					}
+				}
+		iii.
+Create composer.json as following:
+			{
+    				"autoload": {
+					"classmap": ["library/library2"]
+    				},
+    				"autoload-dev": {
+					"classmap": ["library/User.php", "library/Employee.php"]
+    				}
+			}
+		iv.   run command "composer dump-autoload --no-dev".
+		v.
+This command would create vendor/composer/(all autoload files) and vendor/autoload.php.
+Now look into vendor/composer/autoload_classmap.php: return array(
+    				'Employee2' => $baseDir . '/library/library2/Employee2.php',
+    		    		'User2' => $baseDir . '/library/library2/User2.php',
+			);
+		vi.
+That means, as per expectation, only "autoload" field classes are autoloaded. vii.  run command "composer dump-autoload" and look into vendor/composer/autoload_classmap.php again: return array(
+    				'Employee' => $baseDir . '/library/Employee.php',
+    				'Employee2' => $baseDir . '/library/library2/Employee2.php',
+    				'User' => $baseDir . '/library/User.php',
+    				'User2' => $baseDir . '/library/library2/User2.php',
+			);
+		viii.
+This means, as per expectation, this time both fields classes i.e. "autoload" & "autoload-dev", are autoloaded as there "--no-dev" part is absent from command "composer dump-autoload".

+3. "require" object/field: Lists packages required by this package(i.e. current package; whose composer.json's "required" field we are talking currently).
+	{
+		"require": {
+			"psr/log": "1.0.2"
+		}
+	}
+   The package will not be installed(mentioned under "required" field) unless requirements for that package can be met.
+   Means, as in above example, our package requirement is to download/contain package "psr/log" having version 1.0.2 but if this version of package having/mentioned PHP-7.2 as a requirement in their composer.json's "require" field and our system/machine/environment has PHP-7.0 then composer would not be able to download this package i.e. "psr/log" for your package.

+4. "require-dev" object/field: Lists packages required for developing this package(i.e. current package; whose composer.json's "required" field we are talking currently), or running tests, etc.
+	{
+		"require": {
+			"psr/log": "1.0.2"
+		},
+		"require-dev": {
+        		"phpunit/phpunit": "~6.2.0"
+		}
+	}
+	The dev requirements of the root package(i.e. current package; whose composer.json's "required" field we are talking currently) are installed by default(means "composer install" installs all dependencies mentioned under "require" object as well as under "require-dev" object for root-package only, it does not installs root-package's dependency's composer.json's "require-dev" packages).
+	Both "composer install" & "composer update" commands support "--no-dev" option that prevents dev-dependencies from being installed.
+	Case Study:
+		a.
+Create a blank directory "requireExp" and go inside this directory.
+		b. create file composer.json as following:
+			{
+				"require": {
+					"psr/log": "1.0.2"
+				}
+			}
+		c. run command "composer install"
+		d.
+This commands created some files/folders as following:
+			i.
+Downloaded "psr/log" package in vendor/psr/log
+			ii.
+Generated all autoload files under vendor/composer directory iii.
+Created composer.lock file using composer.json
+			iv.
+Created vendor/autoload.php file
+		e.
+Modify composer.json(i.e. add "require-dev" object) as following:
+			{
+				"require": {
+					"psr/log": "1.0.2"
+				},
+				"require-dev": {
+        				"phpunit/phpunit": "~6.2.0"
+				}
+			}
+		f. run command "composer update"
+		g.
+This command does/affects following:
+			i.
+It downloads dev-dependencies for root package only(i.e. packages listed under "require-dev") means it downloads package "phpunit/phpunit" and it's main-dependencies only(i.e. "require" packages only not "require-dev" packages) and this main-dependency's main-dependencies only and so on.
+			Example: This command downloaded "phpunit/phpunit" package and it's dependencies like "phpunit/php-code-coverage", "phpunit/php-timer", "sebastian/comparator", "phpspec/prophecy" etc. but not downloaded phpspec/prophecy's dev-dependency's i.e. package "phpspec/phpspec".
+This means:
+				A. A root-package's dev-dependencies can be downloaded by firing command "composer install/update".
+				B. root package's dev-dependency's dev-dependencies could not be downloaded, only main-dependencies(i.e. "require" field) could be downloaded and so on i.e. it's true recursively.
+				C. Even root package's dev-dependencies could be prevented to be downloaded by using command "composer install/update --no-dev".
+				D. This command updates vendor/composer/(all autoload files), composer.lock and vendor/autoload.php as usual.

+5. "replace" object/field: Best Reference: http://www.darwinbiler.com/how-does-the-replace-property-work-in-composer/
+   Let's understand this concept in following points:
+   	a.
+I have an application called "My App".
+	b.
+"My App" requires two packages as dependency, namely "original/library" and "other/package".
+	c. "other/package" has dependency on "original/library".
+	d.
+The maintainer of "original/library" is not updating it anymore, and there is a lot of bugs on it.
+	e.
+You want to fix the issues on "original/library" but they are not accepting your Pull Requests.
+	f.
+You forked the "original/library" instead, in a package called "yourfork/library".
+	g.
+You published the package "yourfork/library" on packagist.org as Packagist allows forked-repository as well.
+	h.
+You specify in your "My App" project to use "yourfork/library".

+	composer.json might look like as following:
+	a.
+"My App" composer.json:
+		{
+			"require": {
+				"other/package": "x.y.z",
+				"yourfork/library": "x.y.z"
+			}
+		}
+	b. "yourfork/library" composer.json:
+		{
+			"name": "yourfork/library"
+		}
+	c. "original/library" composer.json:
+		{
+			"name": "original/library"
+		}
+	d. "other/package" composer.json:
+		{
+			"name": "other/package",
+			"require": {
+				"original/library": "x.y.z"
+			}
+		}
+	Now, the problem is, "other/package" has dependency on "original/library".
+Which results into having both copies loaded in your app!
+This is not good, since the buggy package ("original/library") is still loaded and can break your application.
+	There has something to be done, so that whenever there is a need to use "original/library", Composer knows that it should "replace it" by your fork, which is "yourfork/library".
+	Solution is - enter the "replace" object in your "yourfork/library" package, so that Composer knows that it can serve as a replacement for "original/library", whenever that package is being required.
+	So, modify "yourfork/library" composer.json as following:
+		{
+			"name": "yourfork/library",
+			"replace": {
+				"original/library": "x.y.z"
+			}
+		}
+	Now. even though you haven't "told" directly the "other/package" to stop using the "original/library", Composer will not load the "original/library" anymore, since you told him that it can be replaced by "yourfork/library".

+	This is also useful for packages that contain sub-packages, for example the main symfony/symfony package contains all the Symfony Components which are also available as individual packages.
+If you require the main package it will automatically fulfill any requirement of one of the individual components, since it replaces them.
+	Caution is advised when using replace for the sub-package purpose explained above.
+You should then typically only replace using "self.version" as a version constraint, to make sure the main package only replaces the sub-packages of that exact version, and not any other version, which would be incorrect.
+	Open "packagist.org" and search "symfony/symfony", you can see here at bottom-right all replaced-packages list for package "symfony/symfony".
+This means, if your application has mentioned this package i.e. "symfony/symfony" in their composer.json as dependency i.e. under "require" field and "symfony/asset" as well which is in replace-list of "symfony/symfony" package(that means "symfony/asset" is also present inside "symfony/symfony" package) then only "symfony/asset" that exists inside "symfony/symfony" package would be loaded by composer's autolod and not separate package "symfony/asset".
+	For best-understanding, read suggested URL, given in start of this topic.